scor19/simple-turn-app/README.md

-# Medical Appointment Management App
+# Schedule Time App

-Welcome to the Medical Appointment Management App repository!
+Welcome to the Schedule Time App repository!

 This application allows medical professionals to efficiently manage their appointments by creating accounts and scheduling appointments for their patients.
 It provides a user-friendly interface for doctors to input appointment dates and patient information, such as phone numbers, emails, names, and previous medical conditions.
 This version of the app utilizes Firestore as the database, while another version uses MySQL with a backend in Node.js and Express.